 - Mortgage holder if you have a mortgage on the property or

 The application form will accept information for up to 3 properties.
 If you have more than 3, enter information for the 3 properties with the highest eligible expenses.
 Keep the information for all properties in your records in case the CRA asks for it at a later date.

 4. Use the CERS online calculator to calculate the subsidy amount you can claim.

 5. You must submit a separate application for each CERS claim period, and your application must be filed no later than 180 days after the end of a claim period.
-The CRA will process the applications on November 30th.

 If you clear the CRA’s automated verification system, and are registered for direct deposit, you should expect to begin receiving the payments by December 4th.
 Direct deposit payments will take about 3-8 days, while a cheque will take about 14 days.

 Who can apply?